 What exactly does it mean to be charged with possession of obscene material?
 For one, just because you are being charged with possessing obscene material does not necessarily mean that you are guilty of such a crime.

 Often, people unknowingly possess obscene material such as child pornography being downloaded onto your computer through a virus or program.
 Getting in front of your attorney to discuss is always the best course of action if you are being investigated or charged with a crime.

 As Internet sex crimes have increased, so has the crime of possessing obscene material in recent years.
 Most of these allegations involve internet pornography, requiring the best representation for a successful outcome.

 To convict a suspect of Possession of Obscene Material, the government must prove that:

 - The party knowingly possessed, worked on, or produced, with or without the intent to distribute;

 - Material that depicts or describes sexual conduct in a patently offensive way (shameful or morbid);

 - Which, taken as a whole lacks serious literary, artistic, political, or scientific value.

 Being found guilty of this crime can result in mandatory California Sex Offender Registration as required by Penal Code 290.

-This can have a lifelong effect as to what jobs you can get, where you can live, and not to mention your relationships that may be negatively effected.
+This can have a lifelong effect on what jobs you can get, where you can live, and not to mention your relationships that may be negatively affected.
 If you are being accused of possessing child pornography or any other obscene material, be calm and contact us immediately.